Arinji2/Sokobot/README.md

 ### Misc
 - ``!help`` Provides some info on the commands and their usage on the bot.
 - ``!info`` Provides some info on the bots status and links for the bot.
+- ``!fishing`` Provides some info on the fishing aspect of the bot. [!](https://www.ohavshalom.org/wp-content/uploads/2019/10/new.png)
 ### Admin
 - ``!prefix [character]`` Can be used to change the prefix to whatever the user puts in ``[character]`` the char must be 1 character long.
 ### DEV ONLY